France keep Grand Slam dream alive

 Wales scrum-half Tomos Williams suffered a noticeable head injury in the move while attempting a tackle and tried to stumble to his feet on a couple of occasions.

-He was withdrawn and replaced by Kieran Hardy.
-It followed on from Wales being involved in a concussion controversy when prop Tomas Francis had suffered a head injury against England 13 days previously.
+Williams was permanently withdrawn with no need for a head injury assessment (HIA) and replaced by Kieran Hardy.

+The incident followed on from Wales being involved in a concussion controversy when prop Tomas Francis suffered a head injury against England 13 days previously.

-Francis was passed fit for Wales against France despite warnings it would be a grave mistake if he was selected from Progressive Rugby, a lobby group concerned with safety of players.
+Francis was passed fit to face France despite warnings it would be a grave mistake to select him from Progressive Rugby, a lobby group concerned with safety of players.

 Pivac insisted Wales had "gone the extra mile" in involving an independent concussion specialist surrounding Francis.

-Wales bounced back with a second Biggar penalty set up by a brilliant Faletau tackle on Jaminet.
+Wales bounced back into the match with a second Biggar penalty set up by a brilliant Faletau tackle on Jaminet.

-The hosts were struggling to cope with Dupont's sniping with prop Thomas stopping him on one occasion with a low tackle.
+The hosts were struggling to cope with Antoine Dupont's sniping, with prop Thomas stopping him on one occasion with a low tackle.

-That resulted in the Ospreys front row going off for a head injury assessment, which he later passed.
+That resulted in the Ospreys front row going off for a head injury assessment, which he passed.

-Biggar produced two outstanding 50:22 kicks in the first half to give Wales attacking line-out options which the home side could not completely capitalise on as France proved efficient at the breakdown.
+Biggar produced an excellent kicking game in the first half to give Wales attacking line-out options, which the home side could not completely capitalise on as France continued to frustrate at the breakdown.

-The Wales captain slotted over a third penalty from one of those opportunities as the home side battled back to 10-9 deficit at half-time with Faletau at the heart of the effort.
+The Wales captain slotted over a third penalty, awarded after an outstanding 50:22 kick had won crucial territory, as the home side battled back to a 10-9 deficit at half-time, with Faletau at the heart of the effort.

-France prop Mohamed Haouas replaced Uini Atonio at half-time before Jaminet extended the lead with a second penalty when Adam Beard was caught offside.
+France prop Mohamed Haouas replaced Uini Atonio at the break before Jaminet extended the lead with a second penalty when Adam Beard was caught offside.

-Another brilliant Biggar kick set up an attacking chance for Wales, but hooker Elias was held up over the line.
+Another brilliant Biggar kick set up an attacking chance for Wales, but hooker Ryan Elias was held up over the line.

 Wales, guided by Liam Williams, were gaining the upper hand in the aerial contest with both sides attempting high kicks to gain the ascendency in a cagey third quarter dominated by the whistle of referee Matthew Carley.